psj1997/classification_generalization/work_report/work_report_7_18.md

 The result is below.

-							<center>table 2  accuracy of removing 5% of the high feature importance </center>
+table 2  accuracy of removing 5% of the high feature importance

 |         | FR-CRC   | AT-CRC   | CN-CRC   | US-CRC   | DE-CRC   |
 | ------- | -------- | -------- | -------- | -------- | -------- |